 You can continue to use your normal reels for ice fishing, but if you have some money to spare, springing for an ice reel is a good move too.
 Ice reels are often smaller in size than conventional reels, making them better for ice fishing.

 Most of the rods specifically designed for ice fishing are also smaller than their more traditional counterparts.
-There are also different types of ice fishing rods and braided fishing line for you to choose from.
+There are also different types of ice fishing rods and braided fishing line in different colors for you to choose from.

 Some Additional Reminders